-European national accounts are compiled according to the harmonised accounting concepts, definitions, classifications, methodology and calculating rules described in Regulation (EU) No 549/2013, which covers the European System of Accounts (hereinafter referred to as "ESA 2010").
-The ESA 2010 also includes the Transmission Programme (Annex B), a set of tables specifying which data, at what detail, should be provided at what timeliness, subject to temporary derogations.
+European national accounts are compiled according to the harmonised accounting concepts, definitions, classifications, methodology and calculating rules described in Regulation (EU) No 549/2013, which covers the European System of Accounts (hereinafter referred to as "ESA 2010")15.
+The ESA 2010 also includes the Transmission Programme (Annex B), a set of tables specifying which data, at what detail, should be provided at what timeliness, subject to temporary derogations16.

-As Gross National Income (GNI) under Regulation (EC, Euratom) No 1287/2003 (hereinafter referred to as "GNI Regulation") is used for administrative purposes, the countries are obliged to give detailed GNI Inventories on their compilation process to the Commission.
-GDP and the transaction flows in it form a major part of GNI and are therefore included in the Inventories of data sources and methods, thus being a source for assessing GDP quality.
+As Gross National Income (GNI) under Regulation (EC, Euratom) No 1287/2003 (hereinafter referred to as "GNI Regulation")17 is used for administrative purposes, the countries are obliged to give detailed GNI Inventories on their compilation process to the Commission.
+GDP and the transaction flows in it form a major part of GNI18 and are therefore included in the Inventories of data sources and methods, thus being a source for assessing GDP quality.
 The Inventories are accompanied by Eurostat missions to Member States to ensure the soundness of the calculations.
 Experts from other EU Member States attend the GNI mission as observers.
 Eurostat's GNI verification activities are checked annually by the European Court of Auditors.
 The above mentioned administrative and policy uses already force both the European Union and the Member States themselves to validate the GDP and GNI calculations.
-Monitoring of country compliance with the requirements of the ESA 2010 transmission programme has also been enhanced, and further work on improvement of validation procedures is being taken forward with Member States.
+Monitoring of country's compliance with the requirements of the ESA 2010 transmission programme has also been enhanced, and further work on improvement of validation procedures is being taken forward with Member States.

 Provisions for quality reporting and assessment of the ESA 2010 data, including GDP, are established by Art.
 4, Regulation (EU) No 549/2013.
 The adoption of the Commission Implementing Regulation (EU) No 2016/2304 of 19 December 2016 on the modalities, structure, periodicity, and assessment indicators of the quality reports on data transmitted pursuant to Regulation (EU) No 549/2013, enabled the introduction of the first quality reporting exercise by Member States in 2017.
 The annual quality reporting covers all ESS quality criteria.
 It starts on the basis of seven assessment indicators and will add another nine indicators by 2021.
 The Member States provide annual quality reports to Eurostat by end of May by covering the data transmitted during the previous year.
 Eurostat makes public its own assessment based on the country reports.
-The results of the first report were published in May 2018.
+The results of the second report were published in December 201819.

 As GDP is the key variable to measure economic development it is also used in policy decision making at the European Commission, ECB, and for budgetary policy purposes in the Member States.
 GDP and GNI statistics are used in the European Union for various administrative purposes.
 GNI forms the basis for the 4th resource of the European Union own resources.
-In addition, Member States' GDP data are also used for administrative purposes in the Excessive Deficit Procedure (EDP) as general government debt and deficit are proportioned to GDP in the EDP criteria.
-Furthermore, regional GDP per capita is used in the decisions for the funding from the European Union Structural Funds to the regions of the Member States.
+In addition, Member States' GDP data are also used for

-&lt;sup>15 Regulation (EU) No 549/2013 of the European Parliament and the Council of 21 May 2013 on the European system of national and regional accounts in the European Union, OJ L 174, 26.6.2013, p.
+15 Regulation (EU) No 549/2013 of the European Parliament and the Council of 21 May 2013 on the European system of national and regional accounts in the European Union, OJ L 174, 26.6.2013, p.
 1.

-&lt;sup>16 The ESA 2010 temporary derogations can be found in the Commission Implementing Decision No 2014/403/EU of 26 June 2014.
+16 The ESA 2010 temporary derogations can be found in the Commission Implementing Decision No 2014/403/EU of 26 June 2014.